codewithprasad25/README.md/README.md

 <h1 align="center">Hi 👋, I'm Prasad Shinde</h1>
-<h3 align="center">A passionate of Data Analyst Contributed In TheBlack. - Clothing Brand Startup from India</h3>
+<h3 align="center">A passionate of Data Analyst And Contributed In TheBlack. - Clothing Brand Startup from India</h3>

 - Founded and manage an online clothing brand using Shopify, showcasing entrepreneurial and management skills.
 Successfully completed 30+ orders with a focus on timely delivery and excellent customer service.
 Gained expertise in Shopify for e-commerce management and store customization.
 Developed skills in product design, inventory management, pricing, and digital marketing.
 Leveraged business analytics to track sales and customer preferences, driving improvements.
 Expanding product categories to align with market trends and enhance customer satisfaction.
 [TheBlack. - Clothing Brand Startup](https://theblack.co.in/)